CSCfi/csc-user-guide/docs/cloud/tutorials/pod-affinity.md

 ![Labels](../img/celery-worker.png)

-When the `affinity` block in added to this deployment, the scheduler will (re-)launch the Pods corresponding to `wes-deployment` into the same as `celery-worker` is running.
+When the `affinity` block is added to this deployment, the scheduler will (re-)launch the Pods corresponding to `wes-deployment` into the same as `celery-worker` is running.
 As the policy used is `requiredDuringSchedulingIgnoredDuringExecution`, if there is no space in the chosen node, the deployment will not succeed.
 Other policy is `preferredDuringSchedulingIgnoredDuringExecution`, which means that the scheduling will not fail if there is no space in the chosen node as they will be scheduled in a different one.

 More information and further examples can be found at: